Tomb Raider (film): Filming

 Principal photography began on January 23, 2017, in Cape Town, South Africa, and wrapped on June 9, 2017, at Warner Bros.
 Studios, Leavesden in Hertfordshire, England.
 Wilton House near Salisbury in Wiltshire was the location for exterior shots for Croft Manor.
 The waterfall sequence involving the plane was filmed at a waterpark at Lee Valley, outside London, at a venue that had been built for the 2012 Summer Olympics, and was combined with footage filmed in South Africa.

 Visual effects

 The visual effects are provided by Scanline VFX and supervised by Nick Crew and Paul Linden with the help of Method Studios, Rising Sun Pictures, Mr. X, Soho VFX, Zero VFX, and Factory VFX.

 Music

 On June 14, 2017, It was announced that Tom Holkenborg signed on as the film's composer after being removed from Justice League.
 The soundtrack was released digitally on March 9, 2018, by Sony Classical Records, with the physical edition being released on March 16, 2018, followed by the vinyl on August 24, 2018.

 Release

 Theatrical

 Tomb Raider premiered on March 2, 2018, in Berlin, Germany, at an exclusive preview with guests and cosplaying fans.
 It was released in the United States on March 16, 2018, by Warner Bros.
 Pictures.
-The film received an IMAX 3D and a RealD 3D release.
-It also received a 4DX release in selected countries.

-Outside the US, the film was released in most territories between March 8–16, 2018, in Japan on March 21, 2018, and in Poland on April 6, 2018.